 Look for a plastic shirt-box-size storage container, use the lid of the container itself, or cut down the sides of a regular box.
 Aluminum disposable bakeware that's about the size of a roasting pan may work as well, and the height of the sides can be modified if necessary.

 Cope With Cognitive Decline

 Some older cats develop cognitive decline that makes them forget where to find the litter box and what to do when they get there.
-If your vet has diagnosed your cat with cognitive decline, the vet may prescribe medication, such an anti-anxiety drug, to help ease some of your kitty's issues.
+If your vet has diagnosed your cat with cognitive decline, the vet may prescribe supplements and/or medication, such an anti-anxiety drug, to help ease some of your kitty's issues.

 You can also help your cat to cope by maintaining consistency in its surroundings and daily routines.
 Many cats of all ages don't tolerate change well, but with older cats and especially those with separation anxiety and various degrees of cognitive decline, consistency in all things becomes even more important.

 If your cat's vision is also impaired, this is another reason not to change its surroundings.
 Blind cats memorize the locations of important property, such as a favorite nap spot, their food bowl, and the location of the litter box.
 You may not realize that your cat has lost its vision until you rearrange furniture or move the litter box.